01-edu/public/docs/db/db-relations.md

 The `object` table contains the following relations:

 - `referenceId` that is associated to himself, an object can have none or many references.
-This attribute allows the creation of duplicates and permits each campus to create their own objects.
+This attribute allows the creation of duplicates and allows each campus to create their own objects.
 - `authorId` that is associated to the user table and this is the author of that object/content.

 ---

-The `object_child` table contains the encapsulation of objects, an object can have multiple children and a child must have one object parent.
+The `object_child` table contains the encapsulation of objects.
+An object can have multiple children and a child must have one object parent.
 This table contains the following relationships to the object table:

 - `parentId` that associates the parent object to the child object.
 - `childId` that belongs to the parent object.

 Both child and parent must have at least one association to the `object` table, and the `object` table can have multiple relations with the `object_child` table.

-example:
+Example:

-Campus `madeira` is a **parent object** of `piscine-go`, therefore the latter is the **child**.
+Campus `madeira` is a **parent object** of `piscine-go`, therefore the later one is the **child**.

 But `piscine-go` can be the **parent object** of all the quest, exams and raids (those being the **child objects**).
-And so on... creating a cycle.
+And so on... creating a finite cycle.

 ---